jgkiano/pangaea-node-notification-server/README.md

 # Pangaea Node Notification Server

-A pub/sub based server that will publish messages to webhooks subscribed to a particular topic.
+A pub/sub based server that will publish messages to webhooks subscribed to particular topic(s).

 Built with ❤️ using